 We appreciate your understanding and cooperation as we all look out for one another during this public health crisis.
 Thank you.

 The Pickerington Food Pantry is governed by a Board of Trustees who volunteer their time along with 80+ people who also volunteer their time on a daily, weekly and/or monthly basis.
-Together, we successfully serve an average of over 600 people each month in the Pickerington Local School District who need food assistance.
+Together, we successfully serve an average of over 500 people each month in the Pickerington Local School District (excluding zip code 43068) who need food assistance.

 The Food Pantry’s clients are a diverse portrait of the Pickerington community, including young children, extended families and senior citizens.
 Many unforeseen scenarios, including job loss, sickness, or injury, can put a financial burden on households.
 It is with generous support that we can aid our neighbors in their time of need.
 Thank you for supporting the Pickerington Food Pantry and our mission of “Fighting Hunger, Feeding Hope.”

 The mission of the Pickerington Food Pantry is “Fighting Hunger, Feeding Hope.”
-The purpose of the organization is to provide emergency food assistance to income eligible clients (at or below 200% of Federal poverty guidelines) who reside within the boundaries of the Pickerington Local School District.
+The purpose of the organization is to provide emergency food assistance to income eligible clients (at or below 200% of Federal poverty guidelines) who reside within the boundaries of the Pickerington Local School District (excluding zip code 43068).
 The Food Pantry is organized exclusively for the charitable provision of food for the relief of the poor under section 501(c)(3) of the Internal Revenue Code.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.